folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 To set the criteria to run the transfer process for all fees/fines that are older than 30 days, you would configure the following options:

 1. Set the "Criteria" option to "All of".
+2. Click on the "+" button on the top right corner to add a criteria.
-2. Set the "Age".
+3. Set the criteria to "Age".
-3. Set the "Older than(days)" option to "30".
+4. Set the "Older than(days)" option to "30".

 ### Aggregate by patron

-The **Aggregate by patron** section is used to configure criteria for aggregating data by patron.
-This is useful if you want to generate a single file for each patron that contains all of their transactions.
+The **Aggregate by patron** section is used to enable/disable aggregating data by patron.
+This is useful if you want to generate a file that aggregate all the data by each patron and list them, so each row would represent data of one patron instead of one fee/fine.
 If you do not want to aggregate by patron, make sure the **Group by patron** box is unchecked.

 Note: If **Group by patron** box is unchecked, then the body format, in between the **Header format** and **Footer format**, will be called **Account data format**.
 If **Group by patron** box is checked, then the body format will be called **Patron data format**.

-If you want to aggregate by patron, check the box and you can configure the following options:
+If you want to aggregate by patron, check the box and you can configure the aggregate criteria, which include the following options:
 - None (include all patrons)
 - Number of accounts
 - Total amount